Turkuaz Airlines

 Turkuaz Airlines was a charter airline based in Ankara, Turkey.
 It declared bankruptcy in 2010.
+The word turkuaz means “turquoise” in Turkish.

 Operations

 Turkuaz Airlines operated an extensive programme of charter flights on behalf of various tour operators.
 They also supplied aircraft for lease to other airlines.

 Their international destinations were to Belgium, Denmark, United Kingdom, Israel, Germany, and the Netherlands.
-Their domestic destinations from Ankara were to Istanbul, Izmir, and Kayseri.
+Their domestic destinations from Ankara were to Istanbul, İzmir, and Kayseri.

 Turkish Civil Aviation Authorities (SHGM) revoked the AOC (Airline Operating Certificate) for 90 days after an inspection of the company.

 Owner and CEO Hidayet Aydogan bought a franchise licence to open Turkey's first Hooters Restaurant.

 On 3 March 2011, Turkish businessman Fadil Akgündüz bought Turkuaz Airlines.
 The name of the company was soon to be changed.

 Fleet

 The Turkuaz Airlines fleet included the following aircraft (as of 4 July 2010):

 A Turkuaz Airlines Airbus A321-200 preparing to take off from Manchester Airport.